openstack-archive/cloudroast/HACKING.rst

 -----------------
 - Follow the general OpenStack submission workflow (https://wiki.openstack.org/wiki/Gerrit_Workflow).
-This means all all submissions should be squashed into one and be submitted from a feature branch, not master.
+This means all all submissions should be squashed into one commit with one commit id and be submitted from a feature branch, not master.
 - Always run a PEP8 check on your modified code before committing.
   You can do this with a plethora of tools such as flake8, pylint, and pyflakes.  **Once gating on PEP-8 rules is enabled, Gerrit will